CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 ![The window created by LÖVE with the fireboat](images/fireboat-creating-01.png)

-You can close the game by clicking on standard close icon of the window.
+You can close the game by clicking on the usual "Close" icon of the window.

+TODO: add small screenshots for some Window managers?

+The complete source for this first example can be found on [GitHub](TODO).

 ## Stearing the Boat

 In our game, the Fireboat will move to the left and the right, avoiding the falling fire flames and squrting water drops at them.

-The first step is to define a `player` object that will remember all the details about the position of the boat and what it looks like.
+The first step is to define a `player` object that will keep all the details about the position of the boat and what it looks like.
 Modify the `main.lua` file and replace the `playerImg` line with the `player = ` line, change the `love.load` function and the `love.draw` as shown below:

 ~~~.lua
 debug = true